How To Art with Kate Bryan & David Shrigley

 A Chelsea Arts Festival event

-Join us for an exceptional event with the celebrated author William Boyd as he discusses his highly anticipated new novel, The Predicament.
-William Boyd, renowned for his masterful storytelling and captivating narratives, will delve into the intricac...
+Please note this event will now start at 1.30pm, a change from the previously advertised 12pm.
+Join us for an exceptional event with the celebrated author William Boyd as he discusses his highly anticipated new novel, The Predicament in conversation...

 A Chelsea Arts Festival event